top of page

 Linda Thomas is a retired community college writing professor.
 She now volunteers for Sea and Sage Audubon as a birder and naturalist.

 Andrew Tonkovich is the founding editor of Citric Acid and longtime editor of the Santa Monica Review.
 His fiction, essays and reviews have appeared in the Los Angeles Times, Los Angeles Review of Books, Ecotone, ZYZZYVA, Faultline, Juked, and Best American Nonrequired Reading.
 He wrote for both OC Weekly and the Orange County Register.
 With Lisa Alvarez, he co-edited the landmark Orange County: A Literary Field Guide, and is the author of two fiction collections, The Dairy of Anne Frank and More Wish Fulfillment in the Noughties and Keeping Tahoe Blue and Other Provocations.
 His review of A People's Guide to Orange County appeared recently in Alta online.
+He recently curated a show celebrating the art and writing of an influential Orange County artist and activist at the Cerritos College Art Gallery, "Peter Carr: Artist for Survival.

 Daniel C. Tsang is Librarian Emeritus at University of California, Irvine, where he was a social sciences bibliographer for thirty years, and a union activist on campus.
 With decades of activism in queer, academic labor organizing, police watch, and alternative media, he was twice a Fulbright Research Scholars, in Hanoi and Hong Kong, where he was born and grew up.
 His reportage, op-eds or interviews have appeared in Hong Kong Free PressSouth China Morning Post, Los Angeles Times, Critical Asian Studies, Subversity on KUCI, Far Eastern Economic Review, Michigan Free Press, OC Weekly, Fusion (Toronto), Covert Action Quarterly, Asian Week, AMASS, and Gay Community News.
 He blogs at Mediumhttps://medium.com/@dancal04.
 Past profile: https://www.faculty.uci.edu/profile.cfm?faculty_id=5142.
 Email: dtsang@uci.edu